jnschalk/digibyte/doc/build-osx.md

 **Updated for MacOS [11.2](https://www.apple.com/macos/big-sur/)**

-This guide describes how to build bitcoind, command-line utilities, and GUI on macOS
+This guide describes how to build digibyted, command-line utilities, and GUI on macOS

 **Note:** The following is for Intel Macs only!